 The Dad & Hubster

 With my wife, Megan, I am a parent to two great kids, Liam and Catherine.
 Each encourage my already childish behavior and immature sense of humor.
-I enjoy exploring each new phase in my kids’ lives – from hobbies and activities to school functions and everything in between.
+I enjoy exploring each new phase in my kids’ lives – from hobbies and activities to school and everything in between.
 Liam is fascinated by science, the universe, and the processes of earth science.
-Catherine is independent, and enjoys creating real-world scenarios where she acts as a head chef, doctor, artist, and caretaker.
+Catherine is independent, and enjoys playing chef, doctor, artist, and caretaker.
 Both recently began playing ice hockey, and it’s a joy to coach them as they develop skills and new friendships!

 I enjoy lots of hobbies, including minor home improvement projects, gardening and landscaping, and just tinkering in the garage.
 I don’t watch much television (Notre Dame football and Red Wings Hockey being the exception), and I’m always disappointed that there is not enough time to read.
 I play hockey and occasionally get to the gym.
-Most of all, I love to travel, eat local foods and drink local coffee – to live the history I study and teach.
+Most of all, I love to travel, eat local foods and drink good coffee, and to walk the history I study and teach.